vime-js/vime/CONTRIBUTING.md

 `vStateChange` event, they are processed and queued to happen in the next render cycle.

 There are only two simple functions that matter when creating a new Vime component and interacting with the player.
-Let's go through them one at a time.
+Let's go through them briefly one at a time.

-The `openPlayerWormhole` function simply behaves as `Context.Consumer` in React.
+The `withPlayerContext` function simply behaves as `Context.Consumer` in React.
 It enables properties to be passed down from the player directly to components, bypassing any parent components in the tree.
 You can refer to existing Vime components to see its usage (scroll down to the bottom of any component file).

-The `createPlayerStateDispatcher` function creates an event dispatcher to send updates to the player through the `vStateChange` event.
+The `createPlayerDispatcher` function creates an event dispatcher to send updates to the player through the `vStateChange` event.
 The dispatcher is typed to simply take in a player property that can be written to, and its new value.
 You can refer to existing Vime components to see its usage.